-The optimality of \textit{non-negative} witness suggests a novel connection to \textit{the distribution testing}.
+The optimality of \textit{non-negative} witnesses suggests a novel connection to \textit{distribution testing}.
 Let $\ket{0}\ket{D_0}+\ket{1}\ket{D_1}$ be the state before the final measurement, where $\ket{D_k}=\sum_{i\in\binset^{n-1}} \sqrt{D_k(i)} \ket{i}$ for $k=0,1$ and $n$ is the number of qubits utilized by the verifier.
-A straightforward calculation indicates that the acceptance probability of a $\StoqMA$ verifier is linearly dependent to the \textit{squared Hellinger distance} $d^2_H(D_0,D_1)$ between $D_0$ and $D_1$, which indeed connects to the distribution testing!
-Consequently, to prove $\StoqMA \subseteq \MA$, it suffices to approximate $d^2_H(D_0,D_1)$ within an inverse-polynomial accuracy using merely polynomially many samples\footnote{Each sample is actually the measurement outcome on an independent copy of the verifier, see \Cref{remark:implement-dual-access}. }.
+A straightforward calculation indicates that the acceptance probability of a $\StoqMA$ verifier is linearly dependent on the \textit{squared Hellinger distance} $d^2_H(D_0,D_1)$ between $D_0$ and $D_1$, which indeed connects to distribution testing!
+Consequently, to prove $\StoqMA \subseteq \MA$, it suffices to approximate $d^2_H(D_0,D_1)$ within an inverse-polynomial accuracy using merely polynomially many samples\footnote{Each sample is actually the measurement outcome after running an independent copy of the verifier, see \Cref{remark:implement-dual-access}. }.